boschmm/celestial-bodies-database/README.md

 # Celestial Bodies Database
-This is a freeCodeCamp.org project required for the RElational Database certification.
+This is a freeCodeCamp.org project required for the Relational Database certification.